-Both the E-M10 III and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the E-M10 III followed on from the Olympus E-M10 II.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 III and the Sony A77 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus OM-D E-M10 Mark III: